ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 token, an attacker would be able to capture an access token and sign the request with their own keys, thereby negating the benefits of using key-bound access tokens.

-The RS also needs to ensure that a sufficient portions of the message are covered by the signature.
+The RS also needs to ensure that sufficient portions of the message are covered by the signature.
 Any items outside the signature could still affect the API's processing decisions, but these items would not be strongly bound to the token presentation.
 As such, an attacker could capture a valid request, then manipulate portions of the request outside of the